A view of the Custom House, situated on Copenhagen's Waterfront. the photo shows the Custon House against a cloud filled sky

 View of Nyhavn in Copenhagen, featuring colorful waterfront buildings and boats along the canal, with people enjoying the outdoor seating of nearby cafes.
 Nyhavn forms one of the key attractions of this self guided walk through central Copenhagen.

-Classic ‘Picture Postcard’ photo of NyHavn, Copenhagen, Denmark
+Classic ‘Picture Postcard’ photo of Nyhavn, Copenhagen.
+Denmark

-Amalienborg
+Amalienborg Palace

 Exterior view of Amalienborg Palace in Copenhagen with visitors in the courtyard and blue sky with clouds.
 The Amalienborg Palace forms another key attraction on this self guided walk route through central Copenhagen

-Amalienborg (Palace home of the Danish royal family), Copenhagen, Denmark
+Amalienborg Palace (home of the Danish Royal Family), Copenhagen, Denmark

 Frederik’s Church

-Frederik’s Church (The Marble Church) Bredgade, Copenhagen, Denmark
+Frederik’s Church (the Marble Church) Bredgade, Copenhagen, Denmark

 Copenhagen Harbour Waterfront